navanchauhan/Curie-Web/README.md

 # Quick Start (Docker-Compose)

 You can quickly get started and test Curie-Web without needing to manage dependencies by using the `docker-compose` image.
-This has all features except AR/3D Model support and should be production ready.
+This has all features except AR/3D Model support and LSTM Generator.
+Otherwise, it is production ready.

 ```